 Hannah Hills holds a Bachelors degree in International Development from the University of Sussex, and a Masters degree in Human Rights from the University of Oslo.
 She has worked in

 the UK, Uganda, Madagascar, and Norway for a number of different development and human rights NGOs.
 She is currently based in Oslo, Norway and working as a freelance researcher for Nislo Research.
 Hannah is interested in issues on migration and refugee rights, as well as counter-terrorism and human rights issues.

 Allana Yurko has recently completed a B.Sc. degree in Business Management at King’s College

 London.
 She has worked on campaign finance reform with Public Citizen, researched lobbying activities at King’s College London, and assisted engagement work at the criminal justice charity User Voice.
 Her experience in democracy and criminal justice reform has strengthened her interest in political corruption, social justice, and economic policy.
 She hopes to complete a master’s degree in political science before pursuing a career in research and policy analysis.

 Rosa Brown holds an MA in Conflict, Security and Development from the University of Exeter.
 During her degree, Rosa assisted her academic tutor and his research into extra-territorial security in Central Asia and subsequently co-authored an article published by The Foreign Policy Centre in November 2016.
 She is the current Blog Editor for the Welsh Centre for International Affairs and hopes to embark on a career in the non-profit sector.
 Rosa is a learner of both Arabic and Welsh.

-Our guest contributors include: Caroline Townsend, Connie Fisher, Sabrina Marsh, Hannah Loryman, Lorraine Patch, Thomas Augur, Zoe Nutter, Samantha Griffith and Andrew Stretton.
+Our guest contributors include: Caroline Townsend, Connie Fisher, Sabrina Marsh, Hannah Loryman, Lorraine Patch, Thomas Augur, Zoe Nutter, Samantha Griffith, Andrew Stretton and Richa Kapoor.